tzainten/Flux/README.md

 # Flux

-This is a simple [BepInSbox](https://github.com/CiarenceW/BepInSbox) plugin that hooks into a package right before it's compiled, letting you inject your own code along with it.
+This is a simple injector for [s&box](https://sbox.game/) that hooks into a package right before it's compiled, letting you inject your own code along with it.

 This lets you write mods with full type safety and IntelliSense instead of relying on reflection.